Bristol Myers Squibb Psoriasis Drug Notches FDA Approval

 The recent FDA approval followed the POETYK PSO program, which compared Soyuktu to a placebo and Otezla, and achieved clinically meaningful results.
 The drug was also well-tolerated by patients in the study.
 Soyuktu is now being tested for other immune-mediated diseases including Crohn’s disease, ulcerative colitis, psoriatic arthritis and lupus erythematosus.

-About the Author
+About the Author:

-Prism MarketView
+Editor Prism MarketView